GDPR for UK Shopify stores: what actually matters in 2026

 Why “we’ve got a cookie banner” is the trap

 A cookie banner is visible, cheap, and reassuring — which is exactly why it becomes the finish line in most people’s heads.
-But the parts of compliance that create real exposure are the invisible ones: the app you installed last quarter that now processes customer emails with no DPA on file; the privacy notice that hasn’t been updated since you changed payment providers; the marketing list you can’t prove people consented to.
+But the parts that create real exposure are the invisible ones: the app you installed last quarter that now processes customer emails with no DPA on file; the privacy notice that hasn’t been updated since you changed payment providers; the marketing list you can’t prove people consented to.

 How to check where you actually stand

-That is exactly what GuardianStack’s free public check does, in about 30 seconds, with every finding shown in plain English and mapped to the rule it comes from.
-It is read-only — it changes nothing on your store — and it is the honest starting point before you spend money on tools or templates.
+The fastest first step is an outside-in check of the signals anyone — a customer, a partner, or a regulator — can already see from your public website: your privacy notice, cookie behaviour, security, and business identity.
+That’s exactly what GuardianStack’s free public check does, in about 30 seconds, with every finding shown in plain English and mapped to the rule it comes from.
+It’s read-only — it changes nothing on your store — and it’s the honest starting point before you spend money on tools or templates.

 The bottom line